Business Letter Format

-Note that all text is fully justified left.
-It is also acceptable to indent the Inside Address and the Closing, Signature, and Writer’s Signature Block.
+Note that all text and paragraph lines are fully justified left, also known as block style.
+It is also acceptable to indent the Inside Address, Closing, Signature, and Writer’s Signature Block.
 If you choose this format option, indent them to the center of the page and align all of these elements.

 If a letter requires a second page (or, in rare cases, more), always carry at least two lines of the body text over to that page.
 Use plain (non-letterhead) paper of quality equivalent to that of the letterhead stationery for the second page.
 It should have a header with the recipient's name, the page number, and the date.
 Place the header in the upper left-hand corner or across the page.

 Ms. M.C.
 Marks

 March 16, 2012